AlexanderB1290/oracle-cando-workshop/oepe/README.md

 ### Steps ###

-During the steps below you can play and improvise with Agile methodology in Developer Cloud Service according to your activities on the springboot-sample project.
+During the steps below you can apply Agile methodology in Developer Cloud Service according to your activities on the springboot-sample project.

 #### Configure Cloud Tools Plugin ####